Measuring the properties of homogeneous turbulence in curved spacetimes

 While these concepts and definitions are commonly used and are well-defined in classical and even special-relativistic frameworks, they do not take into account the fact that in curved spacetimes lengths and volumes cannot be expressed in terms of coordinate measurements, but need to reflect the underlining curved geometry of the manifold (see bottom panel of Fig.~\ref{fig:flat-curved}).
 This concept may be best expressed with a simple example involving again the two representative points $A$ and $B$ in the turbulent field.
 When considering a standard $3+1$ splitting of spacetime~\citep{ADM2008, Rezzolla2013}, the physically relevant (i.e., invariant) spatial distance between $A$ and $B$ on a given spatial hypersurface where they have spatial coordinates $x^i_{A,B}$ is not given by the coordinate length

 but rather by the ``proper length'' $\ell$ expressed as

 where $\gamma_{ij}$ is the spatial three-metric on the constant-time hypersurface.
+They are coordinate-independent quantities in the sense that a different choice of the spatial metric for the same slice would lead to the same proper distances.
 Obviously, expressions~\eqref{eq:l} and \eqref{eq:ell} coincide in a flat spacetime and similar considerations apply also to proper measures of surfaces and volumes (see below).
 Bearing this in mind, the general-relativistic (or curved spacetime) extension of expression~\eqref{eqn:S2flat} will lead to what we will hereafter refer to as ``proper second-order structure function''

 where $\mathcal{V}$ is the proper volume, i.e.,

 $\alpha$ is the lapse function (see below for a definition) and $\gamma$ is the determinant of the spatial metric $\gamma_{ij}$, thus accounting for local variations of the volume in response to the background curvature.
 Also in this case, the volume integral in expression~\eqref{eqn:S2gamma+geo} is computed over the entire spatial volume that contains homogeneous turbulence, and the average is performed along all the curves that connect the two points $x_A^i$ and $x_B^i$ and are separated by a proper length $\ell$.